Quick Answer

 If your final go/no-go depends on market coverage or compliance gating for payouts, talk to Gruv to confirm fit for your exact flow.

-No. This pack does not establish how digital ID approval and business banking approval relate.
-You cannot use it to claim one approval guarantees the other, or that they are officially separate in current program rules.
+No. The cited materials do not establish how digital ID approval and business banking approval relate.
+You cannot use them to claim one approval guarantees the other, or that they are officially separate in current program rules.
 Confirm the current e-Residency language and each shortlisted provider’s onboarding terms in writing, then plan from those dated documents.

 You can use anecdotes as risk signals to investigate, not as decision evidence.
 Community reports do not prove current acceptance criteria, likely outcomes, or fit for your company profile.
 Get current eligibility, scope, and restriction details directly from each provider and keep those responses with your application notes.